blokidde/Blokboy-gaming-device/docs/research.md

 This shows the extra safety with HTTPS.

 ## Why is security important?
+Security is important because the internet can be a dangerous place.
+Without good security, people with bad intentions can easily access your personal information or interfere with your systems.
+They might steal data, such as passwords or bank information, change your data, or even completely disrupt how your system works.
+This can lead to serious issues like identity theft, loss of money, damage to your reputation, or a loss of trust from your users.

 ## Are there issues that arise from switching to https?